-Sourcing abstract management software for your upcoming conference?
-Here are 11 things you need to do before you set it up.
+Here are the things you need to do before you set up your abstract management software.

-1. Define your submission parameters
+1. Define your submission parameters for your abstract management software

 So, you’ve got a conference date in mind, and have already decided which formats you’ll be accepting (abstracts, extended abstracts, or papers).
 Great.
 But have you considered whether you want authors to upload their bios?
 Or if you want student submissions to be flagged as such?
 Will you have a maximum word count, or formatting conventions?
 Information about things like file uploads, anti-plagiarism statements, and copyright transfers should all be included in your guide for authors.

 Use the data from previous years, whilst also considering the format in which your content will be consumed.
 Depending on your attendees’ needs, you may have to configure your submissions differently for virtual, physical, or hybrid conferences.
 It’s a simple first step to an intuitive peer review process.
+Find out more about leading abstract management solutions in Ex Ordos’ upcoming open demo.

 2. Decide how you’ll allocate submissions

-When it’s configured correctly, an abstract management system can save you a huge amount of valuable time – especially when you’re allocating submissions to reviewers.
+When it’s configured correctly, an abstract management software can save you a huge amount of valuable time – especially when you’re allocating submissions to reviewers.
 If you choose submission software that can automate this task (after you set it up, of course), you’ll be smiling.

 Will authors be allowed to submit papers to an unlimited number of topics, or be restricted to just one or two?
-Will reviewers have the option to decline certain submissions while accepting others?
+Should reviewers have the option to decline certain submissions while accepting others?
 Will you allow nepotism, where an author and a reviewer share an affiliation, such as a country or organisation, e.g. university?
 Preventing nepotism means that reviewers cannot be assigned to submissions if they have the same affiliations as the authors.

 If you outline exactly how you plan to handle submission allocation right off the bat, it makes for a much smoother, more transparent process.

-3. Decide if you’re using tracks or review groups
+3. Decide if you’re using tracks or review groups for your abstract management software

 Clarify your review process.
 Single or double-blind review?
 Single-blind means the reviewer knows who the author is, double-blind means they don’t.
 In both cases, the author doesn’t know who the reviewer is.
 How will reviewers score submissions?
 Reviewers on Ex Ordo conferences generally score on criteria like: technical merit, readability, relevance, originality, and format.